kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 changing class should prompt for confirmation

 level 10 features have more work to be fully functional.

+would be nice to have it receed the jsons on updates. this will make it easier to update without losing info
 ### necessary changes

 remove duplication finding